 IPN Blog

-We Are Accepting Submissions
+We Are Accepting Submissions!

-Our blog features monthly thought-provoking art and written psychedelic pieces from our members.
-The opinions of the authors do not represent those of IPN as an organization.
-If you are interested in submitting a blog post, please apply to be an IPN member (if you are not already), review the following, and send your submissions to media@intercollegiatepsychedelics.net.
+Our blog features thought-provoking written psychedelic pieces from our members.
+This platform is intended to elevate thoughtful, well-researched writing related to psychedelic academia, policy, and news, and we are actively inviting submissions from across the network.
+If you are interested in submitting a blog post, please apply to be an IPN member (if you are not already), and send your submissions through this submission form.

 Bridging the Gap Between the Past and Present in the Psychedelic Renaissance